CSYE6225-SravantiKanchi/webapp/README.md

     ```

 8. **Validate the Testcases**:
- - Added testcases for Healthz API to validate, and will also be helpful for deployment check which we've added
+ - Added test cases for Healthz API to validate, and will also be helpful for deployment check which we've added

     ```bash
     npm test
+    ```

+9. **Validate the Integration Testcases**:
+ - Added test cases for create and update account by calling get account.
+ - Added a jest configuration for this.

+    ```bash
+    npm run test:integration
     ```

 ### Conclusion